 We are front-line debt advisers, and we are worried about the future of community based services.

-Debt advice can change lives.
+Debt advice changes lives.

 As debt advisers, we need to be given the time and resources to do our jobs properly.